gomezportillo/Intelligent_Systems/milestone3/README.txt

     - test: for executing the program with a right node
     - test_error: for executing the program with an invalid node
     - clean: for removing the map you have previously downloaded

-Should you want to look for a specific node on this program, being at the root directory, execute:

-    $python src/main.py <node id>

-being <node id> the id of the node you want to look for.